course-details-portlet

 Course content

 This course explores the theme of globalization from a historical-evolutionary, perspective.
-A problem central to this course is whether the European overseas expansion from the 15th century and subsequent colonization of other continents is THE globalization or ONLY one episode in the historical process of global inter linkages.
+A problem central to this course is whether the European overseas expansion from the 15th century and subsequent colonization of other continents is THE globalization or ONLY one episode in the historical process of global connectivity.
 Thus, the module will provide detailed insights into the trans-continental processes (connections, interactions and networks) from the 15th Century to the present.
 The geographical and chronological focus is, though not exclusively, the Atlantic Ocean Arena (Africa, America,and Europe).
 The Indian arena as a peripheral metro-pole in the Europe-dominated global world will also be explored.
 Additional themes studied include dynamics of dominance and resistance; colonialism and decolonization; process(es) of socio-cultural cross-fertilization; trans-national economic and social formations through oceanic trade and migration; and colonialism and international law.
 Concepts like globalization, empire, imperialism, colonialism, decolonization, the Atlantic World; and Indian Ocean Arena will be interrogated.

 Learning outcome